- Rapid Reference 🚀

 - Many hospitals are transitioning to epoprostenol due to its reduced cost.(31372630)

-- Whatever agent your pharmacists and respiratory therapists prefer should be fine.
+- Whatever agent your respiratory therapists prefer should be fine.

 mechanism & general properties

 - Nitric oxide (NO) is a gas which functions as a cell signaling molecule.
 Within the lungs, NO stimulates increases in cellular cyclic GMP (cGMP) in vascular smooth muscle, leading to vasodilation.

 - NO may also suppress platelet aggregation, but it's dubious whether this effect is clinically significant.

 - NO is the prototype pulmonary vasodilator, for which the greatest amount of evidence exists.
 However, there's no clear evidence that it's superior to other agents.